-BUY NOW ON AMAZON: Kinoko No Yama chocolates from Japan
+BUY NOW ON AMAZON: Kinoko No Yama chocolates in Japan

 Meiji manufactures a sister product called Takenoko No Sato.

-Almost as cute as the toadstools, these Japanese chocolate biscuit snacks are shaped like bamboo shoots.
+Almost as cute as the toadstools, these biscuit snacks are shaped like bamboo shoots.

 BUY NOW ON AMAZON: Takenoko No Sato chocolate biscuits